 The screenshot above shows the two options you have when implementing customized push data:

-- A standardized message that will appear every time the event fires.
+- A standardized message appearing every time the Automation runs.
 In the case above it says "Hi, I hope you have a great day!".
 The message will disappear after a few seconds.

 - Links or any other data value or string.
 In our examples, there is a link to a survey and the agent sees how long the customer waited in the queue.

-The push feature can come very handy for a number of scenarios:
+The push feature can be very helpful for a number of scenarios:

-- CRMs or helpdesk that don't allow the push of tickets or user accounts.
+- If CRMs or helpdesk don't allow the push of tickets or user accounts.
 (However, you need to make sure that babelforce receives the necessary data from your system.
-If babelforce knows, for instance, the ticket ID it can be printed in the pushed link)
+If babelforce knows the ticket ID for instance, it can be printed in the pushed link.

-- Anyone using Outbound Dialer.
-As you can upload as much customized data as you want, you can have any of these data points displayed in babelConnect
+- When using the Outbound Dialer.
+As you can upload as much customized data as you want, you can have any of these data points displayed in babelConnect.

-- Any other third party software that you connect with babelforce can push data to the system that then again can be used in this data push event
+- Any other third party software that you connect with babelforce can push data to the system that then again can be used in this data push Automation.

 Implementing this feature is easy.
-You need to add a babelforce-implementation and a trigger
+You need to add a babelforce-service integration and a Trigger.

 Adding the babelforce Integration

-The first thing you need to do is creating a new Integration: You must integrate babelforce with babelforce.
+The first thing you need to do is create a new Integration: You must integrate babelforce with babelforce.
 Sounds weird but you need this to push data to babelConnect.